 Not sure what to pack for Europe in winter?
 My women’s packing guide lists everything you’ll need for winter in Europe!

-Other countries such as Italy have Christmas markets open in January until the date of Epiphany – for Italians Epiphany is the closing of the holiday season as the witch Befana brings gifts to good children.
+Other countries such as Italy have Christmas markets open after Christmas until the date of Epiphany – for Italians Epiphany is the closing of the holiday season as the witch Befana brings gifts to good children.
 This holiday is often accompanied by a bonfire to burn away the misfortunes of the past year or to ‘sacrifice’ the old year to give life to a ‘new and prosperous period‘.

 Click here for a €15 discount off your next stay on Booking.com – valid for the first 10 people only!